pwcazenave/PyFVCOM/README.md

 * OSGeo, another tool to read ESRI Shapefiles, available from <http://wiki.osgeo.org/wiki/OSGeo_Python_Library>.

 * TAPPy, a harmonic analysis tool for surface elevation time series, available from <http://sourceforge.net/projects/tappy/>.
+A slightly modified version of the TAPPy library is included in the toolbox (to allow importing as a module).

 Optionally: